 Someone uses a power of attorney to grant another person authority to act as a personal representative or agent.
 The document should specify the limits of this authority, which can be restrictive or liberal.

-A durable power of attorney grants a person the right to make specific decisions for someone unconscious or lacking mental competency.
-The authority can involve medical and financial decisions.
+A durable power of attorney grants a person (known as the “agent” or “attorney-in-fact”) the right to make specific decisions for someone (known as the “principal”), even when the principal is unconscious or lacking mental competency.
 For example, the document can permit the agent to pay bills, sell property, sign checks and file taxes.

 A power of attorney remains in effect while the principal who authorizes it is alive.
 At death, such powers cease because the agent has no living person to represent.